Camleaf/ArduinoDriveTrain/journal.md

 ---
 title: "Tri-wheel Crab Drive"
 author: "Camleaf"
-description: "A Swerve/Crab drive rc car, fully 3D printed frame"
+description: "A Crab drive rc car, fully 3D printed frame"
 created_at: "2025-06-22"
 ---
 **Total Time Spent: 15h**

+The initial goal for this project is a full tri-wheel car with holonomic motion.
+The goal is to make two drive modes: Ocelot and Crab.
+Ocelot is field-centric, and has full holonomic motion, however will likely require magnometer/gyro configuration and is considerably complex.
+Crab is car-centric, meaning it skips any magnometer/gyro configuration, and it can be a nice fallback if those components fail.
+It can still move in any direction, however motion is not fully holonomic.

 # June 8th: Did some research on ordered parts